learn-co-curriculum/phase-3-creating-and-updating-hash-key-value-pairs/README.md

 ## Learning Goals

-- Update data to a hash using the "bracket" method and value assignment
+- Update data to a hash using the bracket and value assignment
-- Add data to a hash using the "bracket" method and value assignment
+- Add data to a hash using the bracket and value assignment

 ## Introduction